 I discovered ramps, also known as wild leeks, shortly after I started writing this blog.
 Skipping down the aisles of the Minneapolis Farmers Market, there seemed to be a hoard of people around what I thought were just spring onions or young garlic.
-As I listened to what they were saying, I found out that part of what makes them so special is that they are foraged, not grown by man, which makes their exclusivity a draw.
-I weezled my way to the front of the table, grabbed one of the last bunches, brought them home and discovered what all the fuss was about.
+I found out that part of what makes them so special is that they are foraged, not grown by man, which makes their exclusivity a draw.
+I nudged my way to the front of the table, grabbed one of the last bunches, brought them home and discovered what all the fuss was about.

 - Their leaves were shaped much like that of tulips, soft and delicate to the touch.